ml27299/secure-travis-token/README.md

 ```
 This will ask you a series of questions, once all questions are answered, the script will add the key and secret to travis

-By default the script will use the default AWS profile and region when grabbing the secrets.
-You can also specify these values via command line like so
+By default the script will ask you to enter an AWS profile and region to use when grabbing the secrets.
+You can also specify these values via command line like so, this will cause the script to not ask those questions
 ```shell script
 secure-travis -p myProfile -r us-east-2
 #alternatively